PTAB

 6. Relief Requested

-• Petitioner requested that the Board institute a derivation proceeding pursuant to 35 U.S.C. § 135 and grant relief including, but not limited to, cancellation of all claims of the ’420 application, the addition of the inventors named on the ’973 application to the ’420 application, and/or the removal of the currently named inventors from the ’420 application.
+- Petitioner requested institution of a derivation proceeding and a determination that the inventors of the ’420 application derived the claimed invention from Petitioner's inventor.
+The requested relief included cancellation of all claims of the ’420 application, addition of the named inventors on Petitioner's ’973 application to the ’420 application, and/or removal of the presently-named inventors from the ’420 application.